 - a contract dispute that blocked access to and from the East Lorengau Transit Centre and forced one service provider to evacuate its staff from the island

 “It’s causing much issue for the local people so they need to fix and until they fix they’re not going to let the barrier open. … [We are] very scared.
 There is no safety here because fully local people control these places not like the Lombrum camp [the former detention centre],” Shamindan Kanapadhi, a refugee from Sri Lanka living in West Haus said.
-Security guards have told asylum seekers to remain in the compounds for their own safety.
+Security guards told asylum seekers to remain in the compounds for their own safety.

 In the same week, another resident of the new camps, indicated that there was a different kind of disruption underway …With the Australian Senate having supported an order for the production of documents and parts of contracts detailing the health, construction and security services to be provided at the Australian-built and controlled immigration centre at West Lorengau, it was in this week too that the (now) Home Affairs Minister Peter Dutton refused to do so, saying : “I believe the disclosure of the requested material would, or could reasonably be expected to, cause damage to international relations: specifically, Australia’s relations with Papua New Guinea.”
 (Since the PNG High Court declared the RPC on Manus Island illegal, the Minister’s concerns for relations with the country seemed inconsistent with the decisions made and actions taken by the Australian government in recent months.)
 Nick Xenophon Team senator Stirling Griff stated plainly that Mr Dutton’s reasoning “stretches credibility”.
 “How does, for example, releasing details of the hours medical staff will work, or the range of medical services to be provided by contractor IHMS risk diplomatic relations?”

 In the same Guardian report, the Paladin/Kingfisher issue was also clarified.
 It seemed there was a “standoff over security at the new Australian-built accommodation centres“, with refugees and asylum seekers saying their safety has been compromised by the chaos caused by the dispute.
-Paladin, co-owned by Australian Craig Thrupp, has a $72m contract to provide security for four months at the three accommodation centres nearby to Lorengau, Manus’s main town.
-But local company Kingfisher, owned by Manusian businessman Peter Mochon, is insisting it should have the security contract.
-The Guardian report that Kingfisher staff forcibly took over security at the Manus sites in the week of 15 January, telling Paladin staff to leave.
+Paladin, co-owned by Australian Craig Thrupp, had a $72m contract to provide security for four months at the three accommodation centres nearby to Lorengau, Manus’s main town.
+But local company Kingfisher, owned by Manusian businessman Peter Mochon, insisted it should have the security contract.
+The Guardian reported that Kingfisher staff forcibly took over security at the Manus sites in the week of 15 January, telling Paladin staff to leave.
 Officials from the Australian Border Force – which retains ultimate control over the offshore immigration regime and the movement of refugees held on Manus and Nauru – remained on Manus attempting to broker a solution.

 On 14 February 2018, 18 more refugees left Manus Island for resettlement in the United States.
 But there are, and will remain, hundreds left behind unless the Australian government finds a solution for them – as is their responsibility according to the UNHCR’s regional protection officer, Rico Salcedo who spoke in Geneva the day before (13 Feb) as the most recent report on conditions on Manus Island was released.
-A summary post on the report will be available soon.

 See these posts for more detailed updates/insights: